|Salary||$37.88 - $47.31/hour; $6,565.87 - $8,200.40/month; $78,790.40 - $98,404.80/year|

 Permanent/Part Time (less than 40 hrs/week)

 Auburn Area (Applegate, Auburn, Colfax, Foresthill, Meadow Vista, Penryn)

 South Placer (Granite Bay, Loomis, Lincoln, Rocklin, Roseville)

 Veterans DD214 (if applicable)|

 |HR Analyst||Courtney Thomas|

-This is the full journey level class within the Public Health Nurse series.
-This class is distinguished from the Public Health Nurse I by the assignment of the full range of duties assigned.
-Employees at this level receive only occasional instruction or assistance as new or unusual situations arise and they are fully aware of the operating procedures and policies within the work unit.
+This is the full journey level class within the Physical Therapist series.
+This class is distinguished from the Physical Therapist I by the assignment of the full range of duties.
+Employees at this level receive only occasional instruction or assistance as new or unusual situations arise and are fully aware of the operating procedures and policies within the work unit.
 Positions in this class are flexibly staffed and are normally filled by advancement from the entry level.

-Receives direction from a Supervising Public Health Nurse and may receive technical and functional supervision from other professional or medical staff.
+Receives direction from a Supervising Public Health Nurse and may receive technical and functional supervision from a Senior Physical Therapist.

 Duties may include, but are not limited to, the following:

 It is the responsibility of applicants to identify in their application materials how they meet the minimum qualifications listed below.